PF2-pasteur-fr/SARTools/README.md

 How to use SARTools?
 --------------------

 A HTML vignette is available within the vignettes folder on GitHub and provides extensive information on the use of SARTools.
-The user can also open it with `vignette("tutorial", package="SARTools")` if it has been generated during the installation of the package.
+The user can also open it with `vignette("SARTools")` if it has been generated during the installation of the package.

 About SARTools
 --------------